flofreud/posh-gvm/README.md

 All posh-gvm test are written for Pester.
 Please see its documentation: https://github.com/pester/Pester

-To run the tests in Powershell, load the Pester module and run in posh-gvm checkout dir:
+To run the tests in Powershell, load the Pester module and run in posh-gvm dir:

 	$ Invoke-Pester